 Haunted by nightmares — unable to shake memories of explosions, death, and visions of war — veterans can struggle with these images, even while awake.
 Many experience feelings of anxiety, depression, and anger; confused about how to make sense of what they have witnessed.
 Post Traumatic Stress Disorder (PTSD) often makes it hard for soldiers to return to normal life.

 Although people often associate PTSD with veterans affected by the horrors of war, the condition can develop in anyone who has experienced a dangerous, shocking, or life-threatening event such as rape, childhood abuse, or a serious accident.
 According to the National Institute of Mental Health, PTSD will affect 6.8% of U.S. adults in their lifetime.
-The condition is defined by symptoms like panic attacks, depression, and insomnia, but one of the most characteristic and debilitating symptoms of PTSD is something called “flashbacks.”
+With gun violence on the rise in the United States, survivors of mass shootings and those who reside near a mass shooting might also experience these symptoms, as fireworks can often sound like a gunshot.
 Continue reading What Happens in Your Brain During a PTSD Flashback?